spatialthoughts/qgis-tutorials/source/docs/3/working_with_terrain.rst

 Get the data
 ------------

-We will be working with GMTED2010 dataset from USGS.
-This data can be downloaded from the `USGS Earthexplorer <https://earthexplorer.usgs.gov/>`_ site. `GMTED (Global Multi-resolution Terrain Elevation Data)
+We will be working with GMTED2010 dataset from USGS. `GMTED (Global Multi-resolution Terrain Elevation Data)
 <https://eros.usgs.gov/#/Find_Data/Products_and_Data_Available/GMTED2010>`_ is a global terrain dataset that is the newer version
 of GTOPO30 dataset.